Master in Conflict and International Humanitarian Law: Career Path

 • Provide students with a thorough understanding of the legal principles and rules governing armed conflicts and the protection of victims of war.

-• Develop students' analytical and critical thinking skills, as well as their ability to research and write about complex legal issues.
+• Develop students' analytical and critical thinking skills and their ability to research and write about complex legal issues.

-• Prepare students for careers in fields such as international law, human rights law, international humanitarian organizations, and government positions dealing with conflict and security.
+• Prepare students for careers in international law, human rights law, international humanitarian organizations, and government positions dealing with conflict and security.

 Goals:

-• To help students to have a comprehensive understanding of the legal framework governing armed conflicts and the protection of victims of war.
+• The goal is to help students gain a comprehensive understanding of the legal framework governing armed conflicts and the protection of war victims.

-• To help students to develop the skills necessary to apply the law to real-world situations, including the ability to analyze legal issues, research legal sources, and write legal documents.
+• The goal is to help students develop the skills necessary to apply the law to real-world situations, including analyzing legal issues, researching legal sources, and writing legal documents.

-• To help students to understand the role of international organizations, such as the United Nations and the International Committee of the Red Cross, in the protection of victims of war and the maintenance of peace.
+• This course aims to help students understand the role of international organizations, such as the United Nations and the International Committee of the Red Cross, in protecting war victims and maintaining peace.

 Vision:

-• To produce graduates who are well-equipped to contribute to the protection of victims of war and the maintenance of peace through their knowledge and understanding of the legal principles and rules governing armed conflicts.
+• To produce graduates who are well-equipped to contribute to protecting victims of war and maintaining peace through their knowledge and understanding of the legal principles and rules governing armed conflicts.

 • To foster the development of future leaders in the field of international humanitarian law and human rights